- Q: What are Timco Wood’s products made from?

 Q: How long is the warranty on Timco products?

-A: Details about our warranty can be found here.
+A: The warranty for the domestic market is 25 year.
+Details about our warranty can be found here.

 Q: Are special tools are required to install Timco Wood decking?